bevyengine/rfcs/rfcs/56-better-reflect.md

 underlying type described by the `Reflect::type_name()` method.

-To do so, it's necessary to either provide an expected type or access the type registry to invoke the constructor associated with teh `Reflect::type_name()`.
+To do so, it's necessary to either provide an expected type or access the type registry to invoke the constructor associated with the `Reflect::type_name()`.

 To define a constructor We move the `from_reflect` method from `FromReflect` to `Typed`.
 For no particular reasons but to reduce how many traits we export from `bevy_reflect`.

 **Danger**: Using `type_name` from `Reflect` is error-prone.
 For the conversion to pick up the right type, we need `type_name()` to match exactly the one